find your perfect postgrad program

 Search our Database of 30,000 Courses

-MBA Tuition Fees
+MBA Fees and Costs

 Here we take a look at what you can expect your MBA tuition fees to be – and why they can vary so much.

 Roughly speaking, the higher the demand for a prestigious institution by students, the higher the fees, and this rule certainly applies to business schools.
 But this doesn't mean you have to attend a world-class institution with famous professors to get an excellent education.

 In fact, many universities that have a little less prestige get high student satisfaction scores with their education and the education tends to be a little more practical in emphasis.
 The key is not to base decisions only on historic prestige and high tuition fees when looking at the quality of the MBA course, although it is important to consider MBA rankings, you'll need to do some further research to make sure you choose the right business program.Find your PERFECT BUSINESS PROGRAM

 Many MBA courses are on a full-time basis and the tuition fees vary widely.
 For example, the course at Imperial College Business School in London costs £61,500 for a 12-month course.
 If you leave popular business study destinations such as London and head to other UK cities, you might find that fees for an equally prestigious course might be more affordable.
 The University of Edinburgh has a 12-month full-time MBA that is very prestigious and tuition fees are considerably less at £35,900.
 Business schools in other cities around the UK also offer MBA courses with tuition fees starting at around £12,000 for the year.

 Part-time tuition fees

 There is more than one type of part-time MBA program.